-Chesthill House is a traditional stone built lodge, comprising 6 twin and 3 single bedrooms (all with wash hand basins) with 4 bathrooms (2 with showers).
-Adult guests are limited to 12 due to the size of the dining room table, with the other 3 beds available for staff and children.
+Chesthill House is a traditional stone built lodge, comprising 7 twin and 1 single bedroom and 1 studio room which is on the ground floor and is suitable for the chef (all with wash hand basins) with 4 bathrooms (2 with showers).
+It is important to note that the dining room table only seats 12 adults comfortably.

 The ground floor includes a main entrance hall, sitting room with a TV, a bright spacious drawing room with a CD player and radio, small study and large dining room.
 There's a games room with snooker, table tennis, darts and a stage for budding child actors!
 There is a drying room, cloakroom with wc, and gun room with secure cabinet, and laundry with washing machine and tumble dryer.
 Wireless broadband internet is available on the ground floor.